 Creator Thumbprint: Only "The Empty Child", "The Doctor Dances" and "The Beast Below" don't involve the Timey-Wimey Ball in some way, and of those, only "The Beast Below" doesn't have time travel integral to the plot (as opposed to just landing the TARDIS there).

 He seems to like using Clarke's Third Law as a plot device: apparently supernatural and bizarre (and terrifying) events are eventually explained as the result of malfunctioning advanced technology in a more primitive setting.
-This is used in "The Empty Child / The Doctor Dances", "The Girl in the Fireplace" and "Day of the Moon".
+This is used in "The Empty Child / The Doctor Dances", "The Girl in the Fireplace", "Day of the Moon" and "Deep Breath".

 Official Fan-Submitted Content: Aside from the typical contests from the likes of Blue Peter that surround Doctor Who, there has been some Unofficial fan content.
 Fans will occasionally ask him a question at a convention or on Twitter, and he'll express some genuine interest in trying to put the answer into the show.
 He's said he tried to work in an explanation to a question about Weeping Angels and mirrors, but it was cut (although, The Time of The Doctor does have a brief reference to the idea that the concept works).
 Similarly, a fan asked if a pregnant Time Lady's unborn baby would regenerate if she has to regenerate, and it really seemed to pique his interest.